cloudant-labs/graphdb-slate/source/includes/api/_document.md

 }]
 ```

-To make multiple, simutaneous requests (insertions, updates, deletes, etc), make a POST request to `https://$USERNAME.cloudant.com/$DATABASE/_bulk_docs`.
-Cloudant will process and return results each contained action.
+To make multiple, simultaneous requests such as insertions, updates, or deletes, make a POST request to `https://$USERNAME.cloudant.com/$DATABASE/_bulk_docs`.
+Cloudant processes and returns the results for each of the requested actions.